Lukebray/rockbusters/README.md

 # Rockbusters API

-My first API which is based on Karl Pilkington's famous quiz "Rockbusters" (sounds a little bit like Blockbusters).
+An API which is based on Karl Pilkington's famous quiz "Rockbusters" (sounds a little bit like Blockbusters).

 ### Current Routes
 * `/rockbusters` will get all rockbusters in the database (more to be added)